yuva28/M1_BankManagementSystem_Goal/MiniProject_C/1_Requirements/README.md

 Where:

-• This problem is surfaced in all the organisation in the world.
+• This problem is faced in all the organisation across the world.

 How: